 By placing lenses on the large roof areas of these workshops, you can convert sunlight energy into electricity, indirectly using the concentrated solar power and create an electric current.

-Solar power generation at MSIP offers another energy source that is much more cost effective than alternative sources and fits well within the low carbon green energy options we have.
+Solar power generation at MSIP offers another energy source that is much more cost effective than alternative sources and fits well within the green and sustainable energy options we have.

 We are active in reducing the carbon impact of industrial processes and premises and improving energy productivity.

-The green energy supply fits with what we want to achieve, a low carbon future that has sustainable solutions to the environmental problems of today.
+The green and sustainable energy supply fits with what we want to achieve, a low carbon future that has sustainable solutions to the environmental problems of today.

 Further optimisation of our renewable energy is continually being explored.